HR Policies

 Permanent vs. Temporary

-Section titled “Permanent vs. Temporary”Most Cadence OneFive employees are permanent employees who do not have a predetermined end date for their employment.
-Temporary employees have predetermined end dates for their employment (e.g. interns).
+Section titled “Permanent vs. Temporary”Most Cadence OneFive employees are permanent, meaning they do not have a predetermined end date for their employment.
+Temporary employees, such as interns, have a set end date.

 Salaried vs. Hourly